LaughingSun/token-parser-js/README.md

 Concepts:
 + terminal and non-terminal symbols - terminal symbols are those with a fixed pattern and length, non-terminal are otherwise.
++ captures and referencing
++ jump points, groups, look behinf and ahead, and alterations
 + symbol syntax group - symbols comprized of different character groups, which allow for word boundry determination

 class             | example input   | regex                 | description